 The Company acts as the treasury and financing vehicle of the Group companies outside Italy and operates on the international financial markets.
 The Company main activity is the funding of Group companies and the management of surplus cash.
 The Company finances its activity with public issue of debt (bonds) and lines of credit with banks.
 It is the intention of the Company's management to optimise the centralisation of funds.
-The Company administers the centralised treasury and financing functions of the Group by effectively managing risk, as explained in note 16 below.
-The Company has branches in the UK (London) and Spain (Madrid).
-The aim of the branches is to assist the Company in managing financial services for the Group subsidiaries.
+The Company administers the centralised treasury and financing functions of the Group by effectively managing risk, as explained in note 15 below.